Breakthrough Treatments for Neuropathy Relief Available at Naperville Clinic.

 What if my neuropathy is caused by diabetes?

 Diabetic neuropathy is one of the most common types we treat.
 Our approach addresses both the nerve dysfunction and the metabolic factors contributing to it.
-We work alongside your primary care physician or endocrinologist — we’re not replacing their diabetes management, we’re adding targeted nerve treatment that medications alone can’t provide.
+We work alongside your primary care physician or endocrinologist — we’re not replacing their diabetes management, we’re adding targeted nerve treatment medications alone can’t provide.

 Can you help with chemotherapy-induced neuropathy?